Lost to Scientology

 ….until about the third visit, when I suddenly realised, with a shocking coldness, that the generosity and willingness to share my daughter extended to all my siblings – except this brother.
 Perhaps completely irrationally, I found I couldn't sit still when his wife took my tiny daughter out into the garden to explore the plants and the buzzing insects.
 I was nervous and kept watching out.
 It was then that it dawned on me that, if they offered (not that they ever did) to take her out for the day or, worse, away for the weekend, there was no way in hell I would ever agree.

 The fact that he is a good man is a powerful mitigator.
 But being selfless is simply not enough.
-If one abrogates one's responsibilities and authorities as an educated intelligent individual human being, one has to consider into whose hands those responsibilities and authorities are being delivered or will fall.
-And to consider the full implications of one's responsibilities and authorities being exercised elsewhere.
+If one abrogates one's self and one's responsibilities and authorities as an educated intelligent individual human being, one has to consider into whose hands that self and those responsibilities and authorities are being delivered or will fall.
+This includes considering the full implications of one's self and responsibilities and authorities being exercised elsewhere.

 It is not the knowing, but the not knowing which unites us, which places us in the same boat, which makes us brothers and sisters.